TerraDharitri/drt-go-chain/cmd/termui/CLI.md

    termui [global options]

 AUTHOR:
-   The Dharitri Team <contact@dharitri.com>
+   The Dharitri Team <contact@dharitri.org>

 GLOBAL OPTIONS:
-   --address value       Address and port number on which the application will try to connect to the drt-chain-go node (default: "127.0.0.1:8080")
+   --address value       Address and port number on which the application will try to connect to the drt-go-chain node (default: "127.0.0.1:8080")
    --log-level level(s)  This flag specifies the logger level(s).
 It can contain multiple comma-separated value.
 For example, if set to *:INFO the logs for all packages will have the INFO level.
 However, if set to *:INFO,api:DEBUG the logs for all packages will have the INFO level, excepting the api package which will receive a DEBUG log level. (default: "*:INFO ")
    --log-correlation     Boolean option for enabling log correlation elements.
    --log-logger-name     Boolean option for logger name in the logs.